Invasion (2020 film): Music

 The soundtrack was written by composer Igor Vdovin.

 The film's IMAX trailer features the song "Universe Has No End" from Imagine Music's 2018 album Supreme II.

 Release

 Invasion was released in the Russian Federation on January 1, 2020, by Walt Disney Studios Sony Pictures Releasing (WDSSPR).

 Marketing

 Comic-Con Russia 2019 was held in Moscow for the sixth time from October 3 to 6 at the Crocus Expo Pavilion No.1.
 Simultaneously with the festival, the fourteenth annual exhibition of interactive entertainment "IgroMir" was held.

 Trailer 48 aired on May 23, 2019, and the IMAX trailer was released on December 12, 2019.
 The trailers were presented in the original Russian version with English subtitles.

 Home media

-Invasion is the third film directed by Fyodor Bondarchuk, released in IMAX format after Stalingrad (2013 film) and Attraction (2017 film).
+Invasion is the third film directed by Fyodor Bondarchuk, released in IMAX format after Stalingrad and Attraction.

 The film was released in Russia on DVD, Blu-ray and iTunes on March 3, 2020.